maheshmnv/Behavioural-Analysis-on-OULAD-Dataset/README.md

 This repository contains solutions for three data-driven tasks based on the OULAD dataset.
 The focus is on building practical systems for student engagement analysis, early risk prediction, and course recommendation.

 ---
+IMPORTANT NOTICE: THE DATA FILE DOESNOT CONTAIN STUDENTVLE FILE AS ITS SIZE IS VERY HIGH THAN REQUIRED I RECOMMEND YOU TO DOWNLOAD THIS REPOSITORY AND ADD STUDENTVLE FILE TO DATA AND RUN THE CODE
 ## 📌 Overview

 The project is divided into three main tasks: